Emilie Agnes Reuss of Schleiz: Life

 In Dahme on 13 February 1711, Emilie Agnes married secondly Prince Frederick of Saxe-Weissenfels, youngest surviving son of Duke Augustus.
 Shortly after the wedding, he received the district of Dahme as appanage and took his residence there.
-They had no children.
+He died four years later and they had no children.

 She died in Fürstlich Drehna aged 62, having survived her second husband by fourteen years.